Healthy Snack Time

 Make it interesting.

-Satisfy cravings with healthier approaches.
+Satisfy cravings with healthy snacks.

 If you’re a chocolate lover, try a hot chocolate drink instead of a chocolate bar.
 An 8-ounce mug of hot chocolate has only 140 calories and 3 grams of fat.
 A chocolate bar, on the other hand, has 230 calories and 13 grams of fat.
 Substitute non-fat frozen yogurt or sorbet for ice cream.
 If you’re craving munchies, snack on baked tortilla chips instead of regular corn chips and pair them with salsa instead of sour cream.
 Or satisfy salt cravings with pretzels instead of chips.